About Hydra...

 including the odd writer or poet

-wintering on the island in search
+wintering on the island of Leonard Cohen, in search

 away to feel like you are cut off